cdricn/Peo-WebDesign/README.md

 This was made purely for practice and is not related to the official website.
 All rights to the images belong to the owners.
 Original website is https://www.yukinoshitapeo.com/.

+# How to preview
+To preview the webpage itself, you'll need to do the following:
+1. Install Node.js and npm
+2. Clone the repo
+3. Run `npm install` in the project directory
+4. Run `npm run dev`

+Alternatively, if you want to build the project, you can do the following:
+1. Run `$ npm run build` to build app
+2. Run `$ npm run preview` to preview

+For more information about building, please visit [Vite's guide](https://vite.dev/guide/static-deploy).

 # Preview
 Browser: <br/>
 Main Page